ksobrenat32/notes/backup/tg-backup/README.md

     sudo apt install p7zip-full

-And with python pip you should go to ./tgbot-upload and run as the user you want to backup:
+And with python pip you should go to ./tgbot-upload and run as the user you want to run the backup:

     pip install -r requirements